DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 responsibility for our own lives.
 By making and keeping promises to ourselves and others, little by little, our honor becomes greater than our moods.

-The power to make and keep commitments to ourselves is the essence of developing the basic habits of effectiveness.
-Knowledge, skill, and desire are all within our control.
-We can work on any one to improve the balance of the three.
-As the area of intersection becomes larger, we more deeply internalize the principles upon which the habits are based and create the strength of character to move us in a balanced way toward increasing effectiveness in our lives.

 Habit 2: Begin with the End in Mind
 -----------------------------------